MariusStorhaug/MariusStorhaug/README.md

 - Scrum - Product Owner
 - Powershell module development

-## ⚙️ I'm rather skilled on
+## ⚙️ I have experience on

 Establishing or enhancing product teams to develop a platform on Azure.
 - Management and Governance (i.e. policy)
 - Identity and Access Management (AAD)
 - Network and Security
+- Platform automation
 - Automated subscription provisioning (CSP, EA and MCA)

 ### 🛠️ Tools